Recompile is an atmospheric, explorative adventure game set in the sprawling digital landscape of The Mainframe.

 Recompile adopts a unique low-poly art style backed by experimental VFX & rendering techniques, and features a glitchy, eclectic soundscape to sell a highly cinematic experience set in a purely digital world.

-An extensive set of powerful, progressive abilities allow the player to traverse the world and organically unlock new locations in a typical Metroid/Castlevania fashion.
+An extensive set of powerful, progressive abilities allow the player to traverse the world and organically unlock new locations in typical Metroid/Castlevania fashion.

 From locked doors to enemy spawning, all systems in the world are powered by intricate and interconnected logic gate circuitry.